GitForceJedi/products_nestjs/README.md

 This is a simple API Project built using NestJS and MySQL.
 It represents a backend that can read & write to a Products database.

-The projecct is set up to automatically create the required tables in MySQL, upon starting the application.
+The project is set up to automatically create the required tables in MySQL, upon starting the application.

 The application contains the ability to POST new products and retrieve those products.

+It is meant to showcase how TypeORM can be used and how it automatically creates the required table/s according to the products model established in the code.

+Above is further extended into API endpoints to show the interaction between the different endpoints and the database.

 ```bash
 $ npm install